Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space

 In order to estimate the projection effects' contribution to the parameter offsets, we fit a fiducial theory vector using the same covariance we use for the mock analysis.
 In the absence of projection effects, we would expect a perfect recovery of the input cosmology.
 As the offsets are driven by clustering information, we performed this test using the two-point correlation function multipoles and we show the result of this fit in Figure \ref{fig:projection}.
 We find that the expected offsets related to projection effects are around $1\sigma$ for $\sigma_{12}$ and around $0.76\sigma$ for $\ln(10^{10}A_{\rm{s}})$.
 Our mock clustering fits match the theory result for $\sigma_{12}$ well, but show a more significant offset in $\ln(10^{10}A_{\rm{s}})$.
-In order to further investigate the significance of the offset, we also run {\sc Minuit} sampler\footnote{We use the {\sc Minuit} implementation as provided in {\sc cosmosis}.
-When setting this up, we discovered some compatibility issues with the configuration space version of {\sc Comet}, which led us to use Fourier transformed version of the original {\sc Comet} implementation.
-We choose VDG model that does not include massive neutrinos and we confirm that the posterior contours obtained this way match the configuration space pipeline result.
-We then use this modified pipeline for the minimiser runs.} to estimate the maximum posterior cosmology for the mock clustering measurements and find that the resulting point is largely consistent with the fiducial values of the amplitude parameters but is just outside the $1\sigma$ region of the marginalised posterior and shows small offset for $\ln(10^{10}A_{\rm{s}})$.
-These tests suggest that, even in $\Lambda$CDM, we do experience significant projection effects, although the size of this effect for $\ln(10^{10}A_{\rm{s}})$ seems to be more significant than indicated by the theory vector fits.
+We note that the theory vector is created for a simplified case of zero counter-terms and the resulting contour for DESI-like clustering may shift slightly depending on the particular nuisance parameter values.
+In summary, we experience significant projection effects even in $\Lambda$CDM, although the size of this effect for $\ln(10^{10}A_{\rm{s}})$ seems to be more significant than indicated by the theory vector fits.